When Will Cars Be Truly Self-Driving?

 The followings are the points of view of automotive experts in the auto industry:

-- Many auto industry executives and experts predicted years ago that humans should be able to ride in self-driving cars today, but the technology is far from being able to replace human drivers.
+- Many auto industry executives and experts predicted years ago that humans should be able to ride in self-driving cars today.
+Still, the technology is far from being able to replace human drivers.

 - Experts believe that to achieve level 5(L5) autonomous driving, artificial intelligence support equivalent to the human level is required, and this goal may take more than ten years or even decades to achieve.

-- Experts predict that current self-driving technology is expensive for personal use because of cost, but could be used in public transportation, carrying multiple passengers and operating around the clock to help cover the cost.
+- Experts predict that current self-driving technology is expensive for personal use because of cost.
+Still, it could be used in public transportation, carrying multiple passengers and operating around the clock to help cover the cost.

 - Artificial intelligence is a key prerequisite for autonomous driving functions, but it cannot cover all “edge cases” because it cannot reason and lacks intuition.
-AI also cannot learn from small amounts of data the way humans can.
+AI also cannot learn from small amounts of data as humans can.

 What is The Current Status Of Autonomous Driving?

-Tencent Technology News says, according to the predictions of some auto industry executives and technical experts a few years ago, we should have entered the era of self-driving cars, and we can watch TV, play games and even Take a nap.
+According to the predictions of some auto industry executives and technical experts a few years ago, Tencent Technology News says we should have entered the era of self-driving cars, and we can watch TV, play games, and even nap.
 However, after billions of dollars in research and development spending, self-driving car technology has not advanced to a level that can replace human drivers.

 As a result, many car companies and tech startups have lowered their goals or pushed back the timelines for their achievement.
 In October, Ford Motor Co. and Volkswagen AG shut down their self-driving car joint venture, Argo AI.

-Ford CEO Jim Farley told analysts on a quarterly earnings call: “We’re developing self-driving cars.”
+ON A QUARTERLY EARNINGS CALL, Ford CEO Jim Farley told analysts: “We’re developing self-driving cars.”
 There is still a long way to go.”

 Meanwhile, regulators are getting involved.
-In December that it was investigating several rear-end crashes caused by General Motors Co’s Cruise self-driving taxis.
+In December, it investigated several rear-end crashes caused by General Motors Co’s Cruise self-driving taxis.
 Tesla’s driver assistance technology has also been involved in multiple traffic accidents.

 The Society of Automotive Engineers International (SAE International) divides autonomous driving technology into five levels.